ChrisColeTech/todo-list-mcp/README.md

 ## **🚀 Advanced Use Cases**

 ### **Code Review Workflow**
+**User prompt:** *"I need to review all the files in this pull request.
+Create tasks for each changed file in `/path/to/changed/files` with a consistent code review checklist."*

 **What it does:** Systematically review every changed file in a pull request with consistent quality checks.

 **How our MCP makes it better:**